cube-drone/rt0/players-guide/src/player/generated/fool.md

 ### Crisis Averted
 _"I don't think of it as a mistake, it's more of a happy accident."_

-* When you draw The Tower, perform all of the usual steps of Catastrophe, _but_:
-   * Instead of ending your turn immediately afterwards, instead draw 3 cards (Wise: 4, Foolish: 2) and play them as if they were in your hand.
+_Corruption Upgrade: Happy Accident_

+* In combat, when you draw any card, including The Tower, instead of adding that card to your hand, you may instead shuffle that card back into your deck without triggering any special effect associated with that card.

 ### Happy Accident
 _It looks like you stumbled, but you're actually dancing._

 **Corruption Upgrade: Mark 3 Corruption Points on Happy Accident to Unlock it.**

-* When you trigger Crisis Averted, you may choose to also:
-   * Take 1 Corruption Point
+* Take 1 Corruption Point to activate Happy Accident.
-   * Draw 6 additional cards (Wise: 8, Foolish: 4)
-   * If you draw The Tower again this turn, you may trigger Happy Accident without taking Corruption.
+  * Every other player may use Crisis Averted as if they _also_ had it.